-Requirement Submission Method Pass No Grade Reported No Pass Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
-Receives comments that indicate below expectations of performance See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and submit within 14 days from the end of the rotation
+Requirement Submission Method Pass No Grade Reported No Pass Mid Rotation Feedback Form D2L Dropbox entitled.
+"Mid Rotation Feedback Form Dropbox" Scanned and uploaded to the correct dropbox "Mid Feedback Form Dropbox."
+100% complete and needing no revision by 11:59 pm the last day (Sunday) of the rotation.
+Will be conditional grade until all requirements of this rotation are met Failure to complete 100% and upload by 14 days (about 2 weeks) after the last day (Sunday) of the rotation at 11:59 pm OR the Corrective Action is not completed correctly or on time.
+Rotation Journal D2L Dropbox entitled.
+"Rotation Journal Dropbox" Scanned and uploaded to the correct dropbox "Rotation Journal Dropbox."
+100% complete and needing no revision by 11:59 pm the last day (Sunday) of the rotation.
+Will be conditional grade until all requirements of this rotation are met Failure to complete 100% and upload by 14 days (about 2 weeks) after the last day (Sunday) of the rotation at 11:59 pm OR the Corrective Action is not completed correctly or on time.
+Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
+Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
+Receives comments that indicate below expectations of performance.
+See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met.
+Failure to complete and submit within 14 days (about 2 weeks) from the end of the rotation